 The second secret is to pack light.
 This way, you’ll not have to lug around a heavy suitcase or backpack.
 Also, know the weather of your trip destination.
 Are you packing for winter or summer weather?

 3. Get Travel Insurance

-Now, this one is crucial for both solo travelers and group travelers – getting a travel insurance cover.
-Since you can never be too sure of what the trip holds for you, it’s always prudent to be safe.
+This is crucial for solo and group travelers – getting travel insurance coverage.
+Since you can never be too sure of what the trip holds, it’s always prudent to be safe.

 You should always protect yourself against medical problems and emergencies, loss of luggage, or loss of money due to flight cancellations.
 TravelInsurance.com offers incredible cover options for you and your family.

 It might be weird when you keep asking for directions.
 It’s even worse when you get lost and waste time locating your destination.
 Therefore, always carry a map to help orient you to unfamiliar surroundings.

 4. Be Aware of Your Surroundings

 Always be keen on what surrounds you – whether people or the environment.
 There is no better way to stay safe in a new place than always being conscious of what’s happening around you.
 You can never be overcautious.

 Lastly, try talking to people, both locals and other solo travelers.
 It is an excellent way to meet new people and learn about different cultures.
 This is much easier if you have learned some of the local dialects of your destinations.